 My training locations, by location, are almost always outdoors (little vegetation and trees), skies with hardly any clouds and with very good satellite reception.
 So if the sites you frequent are very different (lush forests in areas with many clouds, steep canyons or inside the city), the results you get with respect to GPS tracking can be totally opposite to mine.

-I say this because if there is something conflictive in this kind of devices it is always regarding the satellite reception.
-You just have to look at different forums and see comments like "my friend has an X clock and he tells me that the GPS is very bad, don't buy it".
-And then it turns out that the friend trains exclusively in the center of London, with many days with thick clouds and surrounded by high buildings.
+I say this because if there is something conflicting in this type of devices is always with respect to satellite reception.
+Just take a look at different forums and see comments like "my friend has a watch X and tells me that the GPS is very bad, do not buy it".
+And then it turns out that the friend trains exclusively in central London, with many days with thick clouds and surrounded by tall buildings.

 As for my GPS analysis methodology, I simply use it in my day-to-day training by comparing it with other devices.
 In other publications, comparisons are made on a predefined route where the same tests are repeated over and over again, but on different days.
 In my opinion, this is not the most correct way to perform the tests, because even though the route is the same, the specific situation of that particular day is not being taken into account.